ronf/webrtc-spacewar/README.rst

 This can also be used to avoid collisions, though there's no guarantee you won't collide with something when you come out of hyperspace.

+You can also drag with the mouse to change your current view, or zoom in and out with the scroll wheel or trackpad.
+Touch gestures can also be used on devices that support them, including pinch to zoom.

-In addition to zooming the view in and out, you can click the mouse to re-center your game view on the position you click on, and if you click on a ship it will lock the view onto that ship, keeping it in the center of the screen for a "first person" view of the action.
+Clicking on the sun will reset the view back to its initial default (same as hitting `R`).
+Clicking on a ship will lock the view onto that ship, keeping it in the center of the screen for a "first person" view of the action.
 This is also a good way to see the details of the ship designs by clicking on them and then zooming all the way in.

 Observer mode lets you watch a game without having your own ship.
 You can use `O` to toggle between observing and actively playing.